 Different instruments are used to determine level of care for the waiver and level of care for institutional services, however both instruments use the same criteria and a common sub-set of questions to determine if level of care is met.
-Both tools are derived from the suite of tools developed by the InterRAI group.
+Both tools are derived from the interRAI suite of assessment tools developed by the interRAI research group.

-Louisiana worked with InterRAI members from the University of Michigan to develop a level of care tool called the Level of Care Eligibility Tool (LOCET) that determines if applicants meet level of care for institutional care.
-LOCET is derived from the Minimum Data Set 3.0 (for Nursing Homes)- MDS 3.0 and uses a subset of questions and algorithms from that comprehensive assessment instrument to determine if level of care is met.
+Louisiana worked with interRAI members from the University of Michigan to develop a level of care tool called the LOCET that is used to determine if applicants meet level of care for institutional care.
+LOCET is derived from the Minimum Data Set 3.0 (for Nursing Facilities)- MDS 3.0 and uses a subset of questions and algorithms from that comprehensive assessment instrument to determine that level of care is met.

-For waiver services, the instrument used to determine level of care is the interRAI Home Care (iHC), a sister-tool to the MDS 3.0 which includes not only the nursing facility level of care questions, but is also designed to gather comprehensive assessment information needed to develop care plans for waiver participants.
-For these reasons the iHC is used as the tool for determining nursing facility level of care for home and community-based applicants.
+For waiver services, the instrument used to determine level of care is the interRAI home care assessment tool, a sister-tool to the MDS 3.0 which includes not only the nursing facility level of care questions, but is also designed to gather comprehensive assessment information needed to develop care plans for waiver participants.
+For these reasons, this interRAI assessment tool is used as the tool for determining nursing facility level of care for home and community-based services applicants.
 The criteria which trigger nursing facility level of care are the same as on the LOCET.
 (These criteria are noted in item B-6-d).

-The iHC is used for collection of assessment information relative to waiver initial evaluation (level of care determination of eligibility).
-The iHC is designed for use by non-clinicians.
+The interRAI assessment tool is used for collection of assessment information relative to waiver initial evaluation (level of care determination of eligibility).
+This tool is designed for use by non-clinicians.
 It was developed by the interRAI group after years of study of populations similar to those in the Louisiana waiver programs.
-No medical background is needed for an assessor to be qualified to conduct an iHC assessment.
-OAAS requires that the support coordinator who conducts the iHC assessment be trained and certified by OAAS before conducting these assessments.
+No medical background is needed for an assessor to be qualified to conduct the assessment.
+OAAS requires that the support coordinator who conducts the assessment be trained and certified by OAAS before conducting these assessments.